stechz/Mobile-Firefox-Startup-Profiler/README.md

 Note that this was primarily designed for Firefox.
 I'd appreciate patches to get the parser working in other browsers that support the HTML5 FileReader API.

+This is a prototype, and there may be parsing bugs, so be sure to cross-check with the log view to make sure the parser got it right!
+Also, a lot of this work is

 Moving around the interface
 ===========================